Learn How To Play Omaha Poker (PLO)

-Another much-loved variation of poker is Omaha.
+Another much-loved variation of poker is Omaha, also known as Pot Limit Omaha.
 In this game, players receive four 'hole' cards that only they can see, and five 'community' cards are dealt face up for everyone’s use.
 Each player must use two of their hole cards, as well as three of the community cards, to make up their hand.

 The game is split into four rounds of betting, and the betting proceeds clockwise around the table.
 Betting starts from the left position next to the dealer button, which moves one place to the left after each hand.
 In online poker games, the dealer button replaces the 'live' dealer.